bryangyc/Ames_Housing_Regression/Readme.md

-# Project 2 - Predicting Housing Prices with Linear Regression
+# Predicting Housing Prices with Linear Regression

 # Introduction and Problem Statement